-I learned from the inhabitants of Oosterbeek that the Germans were actually quite close to this villa and that Villa Hartenstein took direct fire at the end of the battle.
+I learned from the inhabitants of Oosterbeek that the Germans were quite close to this villa and that Villa Hartenstein took direct fire at the end of the battle.

-Villa Hartenstein has been completely renovated, and scars of the fighting cannot be seen anymore.
-Villa Hartenstein was rebuilt into the “Airborne Museum” and has become a wonderful monument to the British paratroopers’ heroism and gallantry.
+Villa Hartenstein has been completely renovated, and the scars of the fighting cannot be seen anymore.
+Villa Hartenstein was rebuilt into the “Airborne Museum” and has become a remarkable monument to the British paratroopers’ heroism and gallantry.

-Other parts of the perimeter of Oosterbeek that were the scene of ferocious fighting were parts on the western part of the perimeter close to the river, the Westerbouwing Heights, and the old village church of Oosterbeek.
+Other parts of the perimeter of Oosterbeek that were the scene of ferocious fighting were parts of the western part of the perimeter close to the river, the Westerbouwing Heights, and the old village church of Oosterbeek.

 After the Germans had conquered Westerbouwing Heights, they tried to cut off the British completely.
-However, they were stopped at the old village church at the Benedendorpseweg by paratroopers under the command of major Logan.
+However, they were stopped at the old village church at the Benedendorpseweg by paratroopers under the command of Major Logan.

 The Airborne Cemetery In Oosterbeek.

-The cemetery is well taken care of, and every year, on the first Sunday after September 17th, the paratroopers are commemorated with solemn homage in the presence of veterans, their relatives, and thousands of Dutch citizens who want to pay tribute to these men who lost their lives fighting for our freedom.
+Every year, on the first Sunday after September 17th, the paratroopers are commemorated with solemn homage in the presence of veterans, their relatives, and thousands of Dutch citizens who want to pay tribute to these men who lost their lives fighting for our freedom.

 What Are Good Books About The Battle Of Arnhem?

-The famous quote “A bridge too far” comes from Cornelis Ryan’s book, which was appropriately called a bridge too far.
+The famous quote “A bridge too far” comes from Cornelis Ryan’s book, which was appropriately called A bridge too far.
 The book was first published in 1974 and was used for an impressive movie released in 1977.